 We’ve visited a ton of museums around the world, but the National Museum of Scotland may be the best museum for kids we’ve seen anywhere.
 We think it’s one of the best things to do in Edinburgh with kids.
 With barely a painting to be seen anywhere, this museum is a visual wonderland for kids and adults alike.

 The exhibits were also educational, but the kids would never know.
-We were able to talk to our kids about what they were learning, while they were playing – a powerful combination for a parent.
+We were able to talk to our kids about what they were learning as they were playing, a great teaching opportunity for parents.

 There were robotic arms to control, miniature high speed trains to drive, hot air balloons to fill, pulleys to pull, gears to turn, spacesuits to climb into, etc. I was especially surprised to see Dolly the Sheep in this exhibit!
 She was the world’s first cloned mammal back in 1996, created from just a single cell.